“He made known his ways unto Moses, his acts unto the children of Israel.” (Psalm 103:7)

 We have a distinct privilege, as believers, to know something of the “acts” of God.
 Scripture records many instances where He performed even miraculous deeds on behalf of His children.

-There is perhaps a greater privilege--that of reflecting on His "ways," as well.
-"Ways," in this context, may be understood as God's actions and behaviors which reflect His underlying character, resulting in His "acts."
-Understanding His "ways" may not always be possible, "For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts" (Isaiah 55:9), but nevertheless, we are admonished to try and even pattern our own ways after His.
+There is perhaps a greater privilege—that of reflecting on His “ways,” as well.
+“Ways,” in this context, may be understood as God’s actions and behaviors that reflect His underlying character, resulting in His “acts.”
+Understanding His “ways” may not always be possible, “for as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isaiah 55:9), but nevertheless we are admonished to try and even pattern our own ways after His.

 The New Testament echoes this same teaching: “Your fathers tempted me, proved me, and saw my works forty years.
 Wherefore I was grieved with that generation, and said, They do alway err in their heart; and they have not known my ways.
 So I sware in my wrath, They shall not enter into my rest” (Hebrews 3:9-11).

 Moses, an eyewitness to the many magnificent works of God on behalf of Israel, went beyond and discerned the “ways” of God, as our text teaches.
 Surely, he chose the better way.
 JDM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, and Dr. John Morris to strengthen and encourage you in your Christian faith.